joshhornby/joshhornby.github.io/_posts/2026-02-10-managing-up-as-tech-lead.md

 ## The underlying principle

-Managing up isn't a separate activity from your job.
-It's how you make your job possible.
+Managing up is how you make the rest of your job possible.
 Your manager controls resources, shields you from nonsense, and advocates for your team in rooms you're not in.
 They can only do these things if you give them what they need.

 Think of it as a partnership.
 You bring ground-level reality.
 They bring organisational context.
 Together, you can navigate problems neither could handle alone.